kbilicic/kb-lua-framework/README.md

 3. Open your model settings on your Taranis and select KBL as a script on one of your screens

-HO IT WORKS....
+# HOW IT WORKS....
 AND HOW TO MODIFY IT

 Main file in this script is KBL.lua.
 That file contact entire UI and all the screens which you can modify to your needs.
 Currently we have 4 screens which you can select by short-pressing menu button and using plus/minus or rotary button and then activate by pressing enter.